-Bomb Threat/False Alarm / False Fire Alarm: Minor: Refer to Major
+Bomb Threat/False Alarm / False Fire Alarm:

-- Students deliver a message of possible explosive materials being on-campus, near campus, and/or pending explosion. - Student deliberately pulls the fire alarm.
+- Students deliver a message of possible explosive materials being on-campus, near campus, and/or pending explosion. - · Student deliberately pulls the fire alarm.

-Forgery/Theft: Minor: Refer to Major
+Forgery/Theft:

 • Student is in possession of, having passed on, or is responsible for removing someone else's property or has signed a person's name without that person's permission